stackforge/pecan/docs/source/routing.rst

 Controllers and Routing
 =======================

-When a user requests a certain URL in your app, how does Pecan know which controller to route to?
-Pecan uses a routing strategy known as **object-dispatch** to map an HTTP request to a controller.
+Pecan uses a routing strategy known as **object-dispatch** to map an HTTP request to a controller, and then the method to call.
 Object-dispatch begins by splitting the path into a list of components and then walking an object path, starting at the root controller.
 You can imagine your application's controllers as a tree of objects (branches of the object tree map directly to URL paths).

 Let's look at a simple bookstore application:

 ::